 #14 Get haggling

 Is this free?
-Whilst I guess you’ll have to be willing to spend money to practice haggling it will be a very useful money saving tip.
+Whilst I guess you have to be willing to spend money to practice haggling it will save you money in the long run, so I thought I’d include it.
 Be aware that almost anything can be haggled in Hanoi.
 After a year the only thing we found you couldn’t haggle was the visa stamp at immigration.
 As a tourist, likelihood is you’re going to be overcharged (in any country), so that means you’ll have a lot of people to practice on!

 #15 Check out the French quarter and St. Josephs Cathedral